Myelomalacia and Medical Cannabis Treatment

 When the spinal cord begins to lose its volume due to softening tissue, myelomalacia occurs.
 Not as common as Myelopathy, which is an injury to the spinal cord that causes compression, little is known about the condition.
 “Myelomalacia is a somewhat rare condition that results in a softening of the spinal cord.
 Not many people are even aware of this condition, but it is extremely serious and can even be deadly,” reports the Advanced Spine & Pain Clinic of Minnesota.

 With little known about the condition, surgery is the most notable treatment; however, medical cannabis has proven to assist those who suffer from spinal cord pain.
-A report in a 2016 edition of Topics in Spinal Cord Injury Rehabilitation “Characteristics of Individuals with Spinal Cord Injury Who Use Cannabis for Therapeutic Purposes,” did a trial on patients with spinal cord injury (SCI) who use cannabis for therapeutic purposes (CTP), concluding “a relatively large percentage of individuals with chronic SCI appear to use CTP on a regular basis.”
+In 2016 Topics in Spinal Cord Injury Rehabilitation reported that a clinical trial of patients with spinal cord injury (SCI) who use cannabis for therapeutic purposes (CTP) concluded “a relatively large percentage of individuals with chronic SCI appear to use CTP on a regular basis.”

 Myelomalacia Causes, Symptoms & Treatments